benjamin-heasly/kilosort3-docker/README.md

 Using this image, the script `kilosort3-build/build.sh` can run a one-time Docker container with Matlab, which calls [mexcuda](https://www.mathworks.com/help/parallel-computing/mexcuda.html) to compile GPU-accelerated mex-functions.
 First it compiles the Mathworks [mexGPUExample](https://www.mathworks.com/help/parallel-computing/run-mex-functions-containing-cuda-code.html) function as a diagnostic for `mexcuda` and runtime configuration (see example commands below).
 Then it compiles Kilosort's own GPU-accelerated mex-functions.
 It copies all the resulting mex binaries out of the container, to be saved in this repo and included in the final `ninjaben/kilosort3`, below.

 Since this step runs in Matlab it's not a good fit for automated building with GitHub and Docker Hub.
 This is unfortunate, since it interrupts the simplicity, reproducibility, and beauty of an end-to-end, automated build.
-But given the Matlab licensing constriant, we may have to live with this.
+But given the Matlab licensing constriant we may have to live with this.
 Here are a few consolations:

  - This temp build image has the same parent image as the final `ninjaben/kilosort3`, so the two will be consistent and compatible.
- - Everything required to create the build image and run it, with the exception of the Matlab licence, is versioned here in this repo.
+ - Everything required to create the temp build image and run a container from it (with the exception of the Matlab licence) is versioned here in this repo.
  - The precompiled binaries themselves are also versioned here in this repo.
- - This step is a natural place to set aside the large CUDA Toolkit, and keep it out of downstream images (sort of like a Docker multi-stage build).
+ - This temp build image is a natural place to set aside the large CUDA Toolkit, and limit the size of downstream images (sort of like a Docker multi-stage build).

 ### `ninjaben/kilosort3`
 This is the final image built from this repo.
-It builds on `ninjaben/kilosort3-code` and adds precompiled binaries for Kilosort's GPU-accelerated mex-functions -- the ones created in the prebious step.
+It builds on `ninjaben/kilosort3-code` and adds precompiled binaries for Kilosort's GPU-accelerated mex-functions -- the binaries created in the previous step.
 You shold be able to pull this image onto a configured host and start running Kilosort3 (see example commands, below).

-The [ninjaben/kilosort3-code](https://hub.docker.com/repository/docker/ninjaben/kilosort3-code/general) image is available on Docker Hub.
+The [ninjaben/kilosort3](https://hub.docker.com/repository/docker/ninjaben/kilosort3/general) image is available on Docker Hub.

 # Example Commands
-Here are some example Docker run commands that should help you run `ninjaben/kilosort3` on a confiured host.
+Here are some example `docker run` commands that should help you run `ninjaben/kilosort3` containers on a confiured host.

 ## Diagnostic
 You can run the Mathworks [mexGPUExample](https://www.mathworks.com/help/parallel-computing/run-mex-functions-containing-cuda-code.html) to check if the host, Docker, CUDA, and Matlab are all working together.

 This example uses a local Matlab license, specific to the host MAC address.
 There are also more ways to configure the license, documented in the [Matlab readme on Docker Hub](https://hub.docker.com/r/mathworks/matlab).
-You'll probably need to edit the command a bit to reflect your license situation.
+You'll probably need to edit this command a bit to reflect your license situation.

 ```
 LICENSE_MAC_ADDRESS=$(cat /sys/class/net/en*/address)
 LICENSE_FILE="$(pwd)/license.lic"
-sudo docker run --rm \
+docker run --gpus all --rm \
   --mac-address "$LICENSE_MAC_ADDRESS" \
   -v "$LICENSE_FILE":/licenses/license.lic \
   -e MLM_LICENSE_FILE=/licenses/license.lic \